SouthpawMeerkat/ABN-Studios_SGD213_Task2/Proposal/project_justification.md

 ### Risks
 [//]: # (What are the risks of this project)
 * Unity and C# are excellent prototyping tools, but working quickly often means less than perfect code
 * Project may not be fit for use in further development
 * Bugs may be present in prototype due to the short turn-around
 * Working quickly is error-prone
 * Githud Commit Conflicts
+* New Team
+* Team Communication

 ### Risk Management
 [//]: # (How are you managing the mentioned risks)